zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/5/_index.md

 ## 5. Add a new control

 Now let's add a new control that verifies the state of the firewall.
-Specifically, we want to verify that:

-* the `iptables` service is enabled.
-* the `iptables` service is running.
-* the firewall permits incoming SSH connections over port 22.
-* the firewall permits incoming HTTP connections over port 80.
-* the firewall rejects all other connections.
+Specifically, we want to verify that the firewall blocks ping requests from outside the domain.
+[Ping](https://en.wikipedia.org/wiki/Ping_(networking_utility\)) operates by sending Internet Control Message Protocol (ICMP) echo request packets to the target host and waiting for an ICMP echo reply.

+A complete audit check might verify that ping requests are blocked for both ICMPv4 and ICMPv6 protocols.
+We'll focus on just  ICMPv4 for now.

 ### Add the control to the audit cookbook